ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/value_extraction.rst

 To illustrate the erasure process, consider this somewhat contrived example:
 ::
-   Her BP at 3:27 on 3/27 from her 12 cm. x9cm x6  cm. heart was 110/70.
+   Her BP at 3:27 on3/27 from her12 cm. x9cm x6  cm. heart was110/70.

 Here we see a sentence containing the time expression ``3:27``, a date expression ``3/27``, and a size measurement ``12 cm. x9cm x6  cm.``.
-The measurement is irregularly formatted, as is often the case with clinical text.
+The sentence is irregularly formatted, as is often the case with clinical text.

 Suppose that the query term is ``BP``.
 When the value extractor processes